Peter Leven: Oxford United

-There was interest in Leven from several clubs, including Millwall and Crystal Palace, but in July 2011 he signed a two-year deal with League Two side Oxford United.
+There was interest in Leven from several clubs, including Millwall; and Crystal Palace, but, in July 2011, he signed a two-year deal with League Two side Oxford United.
 Leven set up both Oxford United goals in their 2–1 away win over arch-rivals Swindon on 21 August 2011, their first victory at the County Ground for 38 years.
-On 29 October 2011 during a home game against Port Vale, with the game at 1–1, Leven intercepted the ball inside his own half and lobbed the opposition keeper from the halfway line, which turned out to be the winning goal and one of the best ever goals scored at the Kassam Stadium.
+On 29 October 2011, during a home game against Port Vale, with the game at 1–1, Leven intercepted the ball inside his own half and lobbed the opposition keeper from the halfway line, which turned out to be the winning goal and one of the best ever goals scored at the Kassam Stadium.

 Retirement

-While a free agent, Leven was linked with Paul Ince's Blackpool, but in August 2014 he signed for non-league Jarrow Roofing BCA.
+While a free agent, Leven was linked with Paul Ince's Blackpool; however, in August 2014, he signed for non-league Jarrow Roofing BCA.
 Leven retired soon after joining Roofing at the age of 29, having struggled throughout his career with knee problems.

 Coaching career

 During 2014-15, Leven worked as an academy coach at Middlesbrough.
-Leven was appointed to a coaching position at Scottish Premier league club Kilmarnock in June 2015 joining the club as Assistant Manager.
+Leven was appointed to a coaching position at Scottish Premier league club Kilmarnock in June 2015, joining the club as an assistant manager.
 He left the club on 1 October 2017, when manager Lee McCulloch also departed.

 In April 2018, joined Belarusian club Dynamo Brest.
-Initially employed as head of the academy and B team, he was promoted quickly to first-team assistant manager in August 2018, with an emphasis on overseeing tactics and training under Head Coach Marcel Lička.
-Brest won the 2019 Belarusian Premier League and 2 super cups, only losing 1 game in 36 matches all season and Qualified for UEFA Champions League football breaking a long period of dominance by BATE Borisov.
+Initially employed as head of the academy and B team, he was promoted quickly to first-team assistant manager in August 2018, with an emphasis on overseeing tactics and training under head coach Marcel Lička.
+Brest won the 2019 Belarusian Premier League and two super cups, only losing one game in 36 matches all season and qualified for UEFA Champions League football, breaking a long period of dominance by BATE Borisov.
 Leven left the club in March 2020.

-After leaving Belarus, Leven took up a coaching position at Russian club FC Orenburg again assisting Lička.
+After leaving Belarus, Leven took up a coaching position at Russian club Orenburg, again assisting Lička.
 Orenburg would gain promotion to the Russian Premier League after winning the relegation play-offs.

 Leven joined the coaching staff at Aberdeen in June 2023.
-He was made caretaker manager after Barry Robson was sacked, taking charge of one game (a 1-1 draw with Celtic) before Neil Warnock was appointed interim manager.
+He was made caretaker manager after Barry Robson was sacked, taking charge of one game (a 1-1 draw with Celtic) before Neil Warnock was appointed as interim manager.
 Leven reverted to being the first team coach under Warnock, but was again placed in caretaker charge a month later.
-After a good run of results and a 3-3 (6-5 on pens) loss to Celtic in the Scottish Cup, Leven stepped back as Caretaker for the arrival of permanent appointment Jimmy Thelin.
+After a good run of results, and a shootout loss to Celtic in the Scottish Cup, Leven reverted to a coaching role after the appointment of Jimmy Thelin.
+Leven again served as caretaker manager after Thelin left the club in January 2026, but left the club himself after Stephen Robinson became manager in March 2026.

+Rotherham United acted swiftly following the departure of previous assistant manager Dale Tonge on Tuesday 24th March, with Lee Clark identifying Leven as the top candidate to take the role moving forward.